stefanzweifel/exceptions/README.md

     return parent::render($request, $e);
 }
 ```
 Instead of using repetitive "if instanceof object" code blocks, this package offers a listener approach.
-All you have to tell it is which listener should be fire when a particular exception is thrown.
+All you have to tell it is which listener should be fired when a particular exception is thrown.
 ```php
 protected $listen = [
     ModelNotFoundExceptionListener::class => [